zalyoung/gitlab-handbook/content/handbook/customer-success/renewals-managers/what.md

 ## Deal Management

 - `Stage` [link](/handbook/sales/field-operations/gtm-resources/#opportunity-stages)- indicates where in the Renewal/Sales cycle the deal is
-- `Next Steps` - field to record critical information and actions that have occurred during the deal lifecycle and what and when the next step is to progress the deal forward
+- `Renewal Manager Next Steps` - field to record critical information and actions that have occurred during the deal lifecycle and what and when the next step is to progress the deal forward
-- `Next Steps History` - the record of previous Next Steps
+- `Renewal Manager Notes` - field to capture running notes specific to the Renewals Manager

 ## Forecasting